This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Epinephrine is medicine used to treat severe allergic reactions such as anaphylaxis.

 - Desensitization gets your body used to allergens you cannot avoid.
 Your healthcare provider will give you a shot that contains a small amount of an allergen.
-He will treat any allergic reaction you have.
-He will give you more of the allergen a little at a time until your body gets used to it.
+He or she will treat any allergic reaction you have.
+Your provider will give you more of the allergen a little at a time until your body gets used to it.
 Your reaction to the allergen may be less serious after this treatment.
 Your healthcare provider will tell you how long to get the shots.

 - Keep 2 shots of epinephrine with you at all times.
 You may need a second shot, because epinephrine only works for about 20 minutes and symptoms may return.
 Your healthcare provider can show you and family members how to give the shot.
 Check the expiration date every month and replace it before it expires.